-3.Purpose of a Safeguarding and Child Protection Policy To inform all members of staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein Sandwell Safeguarding Children Board (SSCB) The school follows the procedures agreed by Sandwell Safeguarding Children Board (SSCB) School Staff & Volunteers School staff are well placed to observe the outward signs of abuse.
-The school will therefore: Ensure that all school staff and volunteers receive safeguarding children training, to help identify concerns.
-Ensure that all staff are aware of this policy and those relating to the safeguarding of children Principles This school recognises its responsibility to protect and safeguard the welfare of the children and young people entrusted to its care by establishing a safe and trusting environment in which children can learn and develop.
-The policy applies to all children between the ages of 0-18 whose care and education comes within the remit of this school.
+3.Purpose of a Safeguarding and Child Protection Policy To inform all members of staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein Sandwell Children's Safeguarding Partnership (SANDWELL CHILDREN'S SAFEGUARDING PARTNERSHIP) We follow the procedures agreed by Sandwell Children's Safeguarding Partnership (SANDWELL CHILDREN'S SAFEGUARDING PARTNERSHIP) School Staff & Volunteers Staff are well placed to observe the outward signs of abuse.
+The school will therefore: Ensure that all staff and volunteers receive safeguarding children training, to help identify concerns.
+Ensure that all staff are aware of this policy and those relating to the safeguarding of children Principles This School recognises its responsibility to protect and safeguard the welfare of the children and young people entrusted to its care by establishing a safe and Schooling environment in which children can learn and develop.
+The policy applies to all children between the ages of 0-18 whose care and education comes within the remit of this school/college.
+(For some special schools this age range goes beyond 18).
 The staff and Governing Body of this school are committed to establishing and maintaining an environment where children feel secure, are encouraged to talk, and are listened to.
 We will ensure that children know that there are adults in the school who they can approach if they are worried and that the principles of confidentiality are made clear to children and young people.
 The school promotes a positive, supportive and secure ethos, giving pupils a sense of being valued.